paulahitz8/RPGUIMenus/templates/ui_design.md

 ## Steps on Creating a Menu
 In summary, these are the list of steps that your team can do when creating a menu:

+1. Choose what menus your game is going to have.

+Our game is going to have the following menus:
+- _type1_
+- _type2_
+- _type3_
+- _etc_

+For each menu, you will have to do the following steps:

-1. Identify what options should be given in this menu
+2. Identify what options should be given in this menu.

+In the _type of menu_, these are the options that are going to be available for the player:
+-
+-
+-
+-

-2. Make a flowchart between menus, with every action available
+3. Make a flowchart between menus, with every action available.

+For the _type of menu_, this is the flowchart we created:

+_flowchart here_

-3. Specify any visual or audio feedback for each menu
+5. Specify any visual or audio feedback for each menu.

+For the _type of menu_, we decided to...